Octopus058/Auto-save-5mins/README.md

 ## Next?

 Hmm...
 I didn't expect there to be any room for updates.
-If there are any problems, please submit your **issues**.
+If there are any problems, please submit your **issues** and **PRs**.
 Thank you very much!

 ## Credit

 [@sierxing](https://github.com/sierxing)

 [OAOSS-CUP](https://github.com/OAOSS-CUP)

+## License

+This project is licensed under the GPL-3.0 License.